jonduan/proposal/_posts/2016-12-21-Energy-Environmental-Constraints.md

 Watts/person
 $$160000 \ TW \cdot hours \cdot \frac{10^{12} \ Watts}{1 \ TW} \cdot \frac{1}{7.4 \times 10^{9} \ people \cdot 8766 \ hours }  = 2500 Watts / person$$

+Which particles have about the same mass?
+Proton
+Neutron

+Which particles appear in equal numbers in all uncharged atoms?

+Proton

+Electron